icdevs/Icdevs_mainsite/_posts/2021-10-24-speed-run-the-ic-bounty.md

 Will you give authors credit - Absolutely.
 Our goal will be to feature, link to, and drive attention to any authors that contribute to this repository.

-Will you ever sell this content - This content will be completely free and open sourced on github and tutorials.icdevs.org.
-If we come up with a creative way to fund raise off the back of it in some other medium we may do so, but all proceeds will go straight back into ICDevs.org.
+Will you ever sell this content - This content will be completely free and open-sourced on github and tutorials.icdevs.org.
+If we come up with a creative way to fundraise off the back of it in some other medium we may do so, but all proceeds will go straight back into ICDevs.org.

 ## To apply for this bounty you should:

-* Include links to previous work writing tutorials and any other open source contributions(ie. your github).
+* Include links to previous work writing tutorials and any other open-source contributions(ie. your github).
 * Include a brief overview of how you will complete the task.
-This can include things like which dependencies you will use, how you will make it self contained, the sacrifices you would have to make to achieve that, or how you will make it simple.
+This can include things like which dependencies you will use, how you will make it self-contained, the sacrifices you would have to make to achieve that, or how you will make it simple.
 Anything that can convince us you are taking a thoughtful and expert approach to this design.
 * Give an estimated timeline on completing the task.
 * Post your application text to the Bounty Thread